-Over 100 years ago, scientists began dating different objects using radioactive materials contained within them.
+Over 100 years ago, scientists discovered radioactivity and began realizing the potential of dating different objects using radioactive materials contained within them.
 They have since developed numerous techniques that utilize a suite of radioisotopes to date and crosscheck those dates.
 These studies provide strong evidence that Earth formed over 4.5 billion years ago.
 Because a 4.5-billion-year-old Earth conflicts with a popular interpretation of Genesis (called the “calendar day” or “24-hour day”), a group of scientists adhering to this interpretation decided to study the validity of radioisotope dating in order to assess how it might comport with a 6,000- to 10,000-year-old Earth.
 They called the study the RATE (Radioisotopes and the Age of the Earth) project.

 Upon completion of the eight-year investigation, the team announced the results at a conference in 2005.
 Each speaker made a statement to the effect that the amount of radioactive decay seen in rocks indicates the Earth is billions of years old if decay rates remained the same.
 However, they argued that those rates accelerated at specific times in the past.
 They presented four types of data to buttress the argument.

 1. Zircons are small, diamond-like minerals contained in certain rocks.
 The team analyzed zircons found in rocks extracted from a deep borehole in Fenton Hill, New Mexico.
 Radiometric dating of these rocks and zircons using uranium and thorium gives ages around 1.5 billion years.
 However, according to measurements of helium in zircons (the uranium decays produce helium) from different depths (and thus different temperatures), the RATE team calculated that the zircons formed around 6,000 years ago.